openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 External attachments are suitable when embedding Verified Claims in Tokens.
 However, the `verified_claims` element is not self-contained.
 The documents need to be retrieved separately, and the digest values MUST be calculated and validated to ensure integrity.

+It is RECOMMENDED that access tokens for external attachments have a binding to the specific resource being requested so that the access token may not be used to retrieve additional external attachments or resources.
+For example, the value of `url` could be tied to the access token as audience as if the URL were specified by the `resource` request parameter that is defined in Resource Indicators for OAuth 2.0 [@!RFC8707].
+This enhances security by enabling the resource server to check whether the audience of a presented access token matches the accessed URL and reject the access when they do not match.

 The following example shows external attachments:

 <{{examples/response/external_attachments.json}}